Rasbandit/jwt-demo/README.md

 You can see a working demo of this is in the included code.
 You'll mainly want to look at the `server/index.js`.
 It is the entirety of the backend, where most of the work is being done.
 You can also check out the `src/components/app.js` to see how it stores and uses the token the server gives it.

-We haven't covered everything there is to knwo about JWTs, just enough to get something working.
+We haven't covered everything there is to know about JWTs, just enough to get something working.
 If you would like to read more about JWTs, I recommend starting with the offical site: https://jwt.io/introduction/